 Statistical Analysis

-As an initial exploration of the data, Pearson correlations were computed between proband SCQ scores and each sibling primary brain phenotype of interest (TCV, TSA, EA-CSF).
-These correlations were computed separately for HR infants who received a diagnosis of ASD (HR-ASD) and those who did not (HR-NoASD) at each of the visit time points (6, 12, and 24 months).
-P-values and confidence intervals (CIs) for these correlations were computed using a large sample approximation due to the sufficient sample size in the data for both groups [Bonnett, 2000].
-P-values were adjusted using False Discovery Rate (FDR) [Benjamini, 1995] within each sibling group (HR-ASD, HR-NoASD) and separately for primary and secondary measures of interest.
+Pearson correlations were computed between proband SCQ scores and each sibling primary brain phenotype of interest (TCV, TSA, EA-CSF).
+These were computed separately for by diagnosis (HR-ASD, HR-NoASD) at each of the visit time points (6, 12, and 24 months).
+P-values and confidence intervals (CIs) were computed using a large sample approximation due to sufficient sample size [Bonnett, 2000].
+P-values were adjusted using False Discovery Rate (FDR) [Benjamini, 1995] within each group (HR-ASD, HR-NoASD) and separately for primary and secondary measures of interest.
 Brain phenotypes shown to exhibit significant associations with proband SCQ scores were carried forward for further exploration.

-Longitudinal mixed effects models for repeated measures were employed to analyze associations between proband SCQ scores and sibling brain phenotypes from 6 to 24 months.
-Each brain phenotype was modeled separately, and included individual intercepts as random effects.
-Fixed effects included proband SCQ score, sibling diagnosis, sibling age, sibling sex, proband age, proband sex, and study site.
-Interaction terms between sibling diagnosis and proband SCQ score, and sibling diagnosis and age we also modeled.
+Mixed effects models were employed to analyze associations between proband SCQ scores and sibling brain phenotypes longitudinally from 6 to 24 months.
+Each phenotype was modeled separately, with a subject-specific intercept and slope for age as random effects.
+Fixed effects were proband SCQ score, sibling diagnosis, sibling age, sibling sex, proband age, proband sex, and study site.
+Interaction terms between sibling diagnosis and proband SCQ score, and sibling diagnosis and age were also included.
 In secondary analyses, potential time-varying associations between proband SCQ score and sibling brain measures were modeled with a three-way interaction term (proband SCQ score x sibling diagnosis x time).

-To further examine the role of higher levels of proband traits in explaining variation in brain development in HR-ASD infants, we dichotomized proband SCQ scores using a mean/median split (see Figure S2 in the online supplement), informed by evidence that proband SCQ scores in the upper quartiles conferred significantly increased risk for autism in their infant siblings [Girault et al., 2020].
+To further explore these associations, we dichotomized proband SCQ scores using a mean/median split (see Figure S2 in the online supplement), informed by evidence that proband SCQ scores in the upper quartiles conferred significantly increased risk for autism in their infant siblings [Girault et al., 2020].
 Logistic regression analyses predicting sibling diagnostic outcome from proband SCQ group (above vs. below average SCQ; SCQ-High, SCQ-Low) were performed, controlling for proband and sibling age and sex, and study site.
 Odds ratios and CIs were computed to convey the predictive value of proband ASD trait level on recurrence risk in siblings.
-For brain phenotypes significantly associated with proband SCQ scores in mixed model analyses, least squares means were generated for the HR-ASD group split by proband SCQ group and plotted across time for visualization purposes.
-Percent differences in model-adjusted brain phenotypes at each time point and adjusted Cohen’s d effect sizes were computed for HR-ASD infants based on proband SCQ group.
-Finally, primary correlations between proband ASD traits and sibling brain phenotypes were re-computed using a different but complementary measure of proband ASD traits from the ADI-R to assess the generalizability of findings beyond the SCQ.
+For brain phenotypes significantly associated with proband SCQ scores in mixed model analyses, least squares means were generated for the HR-ASD group split by proband SCQ group and plotted across time.
+Percent differences in model-adjusted brain phenotypes at each time point and adjusted Cohen’s d effect sizes were computed for HR-ASD infants based on proband SCQ group (Lipsey, 2001).
+Finally, correlations between proband ASD traits and primary sibling brain phenotypes were re-computed using a different but complementary measure of proband ASD traits from the ADI-R to assess the generalizability of findings beyond the SCQ.

 To explore whether infant brain phenotypes explained variations in autistic and social behaviors measured at 24-month outcome, we computed Pearson correlations for the full sample of high-risk siblings.
 A subset of the high-risk sample (n = 80) was followed to school-age, and Pearson’s correlations between 24-month and school-age social behaviors were also computed (see online supplement for additional details).
 All tests were two-tailed with alpha set at 0.05.
 All statistical analyses were computed using the R computing software, version 3.5.1 (2018).